 Lynn Meadows Discovery CenterGulfport

-Learn and Laugh at the Lynn Meadows Discovery Center in Gulfport, Mississippi's only children's museum.
+Learn and Laugh at the Lynn Meadows Discovery Center in Gulfport, Mississippi's first children's museum.
 Visitors can crank a crane, touch a tornado, sort seafood, cross a creek, understand a pulley fully, tromp in treehouses, take tea for two, star on a show and much more.
 The Discovery Center, located in the former Mississippi City Elementary School, constructed in 1915 and an architectural exhibition itself, offers 15,000 square feet of indoor exhibit space and six acres of outdoor play space that includes Treehouse Village, Bear Creek and picnic areas.

 TrainTastic - World’s Largest Model Railroad MuseumGulfport

 Guests will be wowed by some of the largest, most scenic, and interactive model railroad exhibits in the country.
 As they follow the mini-trains throughout the museum, they can “travel” to see wonders of the world while strolling along mountain vistas, rivers, coastlines, fields of gold, farms, factories, and more!
 But there’s more than just trains at TrainTastic!
 Guests will be able to ride on a real train car as they enter a space that honors the period when trains were crucial to our country: the 1950s.
 Numerous S.T.E.A.M.-inspired activities emphasizing Science, Technology, Engineering, Art, and Math will entertain visitors young and old while sharpening their problem-solving skills.
 A one-of-a-kind climber will help visitors burn off their own energy physically with its wild tangle of ramps, nets, tunnels, slides, stairs, and railroad-themed play spaces.
 Then, a mini model town with two-story buildings that doubles as a birthday party space will make visitors feel like they’re back in the 1950s.
 And that’s just the beginning!
+Homeschool Days every Wednesday.

 African American Military History MuseumHattiesburg